 Employees may miss work for a short or long period of time for a number of reasons.
-After their absence, a return to work interview is a great, informal way to check in with them.
+After their absence, return to work interviews are a great, informal way to check in with them.

 Some managers and organisations feel that these interviews are tedious and a waste of time.
 However, conducting these interviews actually present numerous benefits, such as reducing absenteeism in your organisation, picking up any underlying issues and ensuring employees are well enough to return to work.

 Now, carrying out these discussions may seem as simple as asking why any employee was absent and if they’re feeling well enough to work now.
 However, there may be more to an employee’s absence, which is why knowing what to say and what not to say during a return to work interview is so important.
 Keep reading to learn the benefits and right way to conduct these meetings.

 The benefits of conducting return to work interviews

 Some managers and employees think return to work interviews are simply a waste of time.
 However, they offer several benefits and opportunities to detect and fix issues before they become a big deal.
 Two of the most prominent benefits that come from carrying out these interviews is that they help to discourage employees from taking sick leave when they don’t need it and also reduce absenteeism overall.

 These interviews are also important for detecting whether there’s a pattern in their absences – such as whether they’re frequently absent on a Friday or Monday.
 Additionally, it’s important to use these interviews to determine whether work is contributing to the absence and negatively affecting the employee’s well-being.